stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 You can list an applications's mapped account stores by issuing a request to the application's `accountStoreMappings` Collection Resource.

-The response is a paginated list of `accountStoreMapping` resources.
+The response is a paginated list of `applicationAccountStoreMapping` resources.
 You may use collection [pagination](#pagination) query parameters to customize the paginated response.

 **Example Request**

-    AccountStoreMappingList accountStoreMappings = application.getAccountStoreMappings();
+    ApplicationAccountStoreMappingList applicationAccountStoreMappings = application.getAccountStoreMappings();
-    for (AccountStoreMapping accountStoreMapping : accountStoreMappings) {
+    for (ApplicationAccountStoreMapping applicationAccountStoreMapping : accountStoreMappings) {
-    	System.out.println(accountStoreMapping.getAccountStore().getHref());
+    	System.out.println(applicationAccountStoreMapping.getAccountStore().getHref());
     }

 ***